When you're ready to quit smoking, EvergreenHealth’s Smoking Cessation program offers a focused, one-on-one approach to help you.

 In addition, your smoking may be linked to pleasurable behaviors, such as having a cigarette with your first cup of coffee in the morning.
 Our program works to change those behavioral triggers with cognitive therapies that help you disassociate the behaviors that you had previously linked together.

-Through a detailed one-on-one interview, your pharmacist will gain an understanding of your past efforts to quit and provide a counseling strategy tailored to your needs and goals.
+Through a detailed interview, your pharmacist will gain an understanding of your past quit attempts and provide a counseling strategy tailored to your needs and goals.

 Smoking cessation success increases significantly when medications are combined with counseling.

-Your pharmacist will work with you to select an appropriate smoking cessation medication plan, which may include a prescription medication along with nicotine replacement therapies including gums, patches and lozenges.
+Your pharmacist will work with you to select an appropriate smoking cessation medication plan.

-Through follow up visits, your pharmacist will closely monitor the medication prescribed and any nicotine replacement therapies to ensure they continue to be the best fit for you.
+Through follow-up visits, your pharmacist will closely monitor the medication prescribed to ensure it is the best fit for you.

 Your pharmacist will provide diet and exercise recommendations to help support your smoking cessation goal.